-6. Overview of the Agency Five-Year Strategic Plan:
+4. Overview of the Agency Five-Year Strategic Plan:

 The board continues to strive for efficiency through the utilization of technology.
-We have successfully launched the Nurse Gateway.
 The Nurse Gateway is an online portal that provides a single, secure place for the nurse to manage all things related to his/her license.
-Applicants can now apply online for initial licensure, renewals, reinstatements, and endorsements.
+Applicants can apply online for initial licensure, renewals, reinstatements, and endorsements.
 Our next phase of efficiency, by way of technology is to complete the development and installation of internal workflow processes.

 The Board will continue to modernize information technology services, processes, and capabilities that support business solutions aligned with public health protection.

-We will do so by evaluating regulatory processes through just culture processes, participating in National Council of State Boards of Nursing (NCSBN) Commitment to Ongoing Regulatory Excellence (CORE) and Taxonomy of Error Route Cause Analysis Program (TERCAP).
+We will do so by evaluating regulatory processes through just culture processes, participating in National Council of State Boards of Nursing (NCSBN) Commitment to Ongoing Regulatory Excellence (CORE) and Federal Associations of Regulatory Boards (FARB).